litmining/labelbuddy-annotations/analysis/book/contributing_to_this_repository.md

 ### Creating some annotations

-If you haven't opened {{ lb }} yet you can invoke it with this command:
+If you haven't opened {{ lb }} yet you can find it in your applications menu, or invoke it with this command:

 ```bash
 labelbuddy annotations/Firstname_Lastname.labelbuddy